hope-miky/hope-miky/README.md

 I started my first job as TME Education Ambassador (2018) at a Polish company called TME, I gave practical workshops and trainings for over 3,500 students in Ethiopia.
 I continued to be partnered with 2 Garment spacialists to start a startup callled Poshak Consultancy Services PLC, to which I served as a CTO for a year working on SaSS Based ERP Platfor for garment industries.
 After I left Poshak I continued to persue my dream, to be a full time freelancer.
 Now I am working as a Mid-Level Backend Developer for one of the fastest growing bank in Africa, Equity Bank Limited.

 As a freelancer I started my journey by conributing to a job market search application for Gost developers, Pakistan as a Flutter developer.
 Continued to work on WAX NFT and wallet manager app for Token Wave, USA.
-Now I am working as a Mid-Level Backend Developer for one of the fastest growing bank in Africa, Equity Bank Limited.
+Now I am working on USSD Mobile banking and Fraud Management systems as a Backend developer at Equity Bank Limited.

 <p align= "center">